marmelab/greenframe-cli/README.md

 # In A Nutshell

+The share of digital technologies in global greenhouse gas emissions has passed air transport, and will soon pass car transport ([source](https://theshiftproject.org/wp-content/uploads/2019/03/Executive-Summary_Lean-ICT-Report_EN_lowdef.pdf)).
+At 4% of total emissions, and with a growth rate of 9% per year, the digital sector is a major contributor to global warming.

+How do developers adapt their practices to build less energy intensive web applications?

+GreenFrame is a command-line tool that estimates the carbon footprint of web apps at every stage of the development process.
+Put it in your Continuous Integration workflow to get warned about "carbon leaks", and force a threshold of maximum emissions.

-Estimate the energy consumption and carbon emissions of a visit to a public web page by calling `greenframe analyze`:
+For instance, to estimate the energy consumption and carbon emissions of a visit to a public web page, call `greenframe analyze`:

 ```
 $ greenframe analyze https://marmelab.com